Adamisnothere/dataviz-project-template-proposal/README.md

 | **Date of Flight** | When the flight took place |
 | **Airline Name** | Airline company being reviewed |

 I plan to visualize the overall ratings and accomodation ratings which could be one of the above in table 1.
 I will utilize the horizontal bar chart and scatter plot to show ratings per airline and make it customizable in that you can show different aggregation types and show by ascending/descending.
 I can make it more customizable by allowing the user to pick how many airlines they want to show, compare or search individual airlines and show a timeline for a given rating.
-I plan to incorprate learnings of color, interation, and more from Visualization Analysis & Design, 2021.
+I plan to incorprate learnings of color, interaction, and more from Visualization Analysis & Design, 2021.

 These features enable both **cross-sectional** (airline-to-airline) and **temporal** (over-time) analyses.